cwbennie/FinalProject_MLOps/README.md

 ## Create a Pipeline

 Configure pipelines using `dvc.yaml` and run the pipeline to reproduce data transformations and feature engineering.
+Running the pipeline is the essential first step in order to create and save the training and test data sets.

 ## Model Training and Inference